hungbachquoc10-ai/Extra-A---Student-Gradebook-CLI/README.md

  + Persistent Storage
 All course data is saved in gradebook.json.
 Automatically loads data on program startup.
- - Requirements
+ - Requirements:
 Python 3.12

-- How to Run
+- How to Run:

 1.Clone or download the project files.
 2. Open a terminal in the project directory.